m4cit/DLQR/README.md

 >python DLQR.py --train --model cnn_reciter --device cpu
 >```

 You can predict with the included pre-trained models (currently one model), and re-train if needed.
-Delete the existing model to train from scratch.
+Delete the existing model to train from scratch (both options require training data).

 ## Data